Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 Cost

 No statutory cap.
-Condo packages tend to cost more than planned community packages due to the additional required documents.
+Condo packages tend to run higher than planned community packages because there's more to produce.

 Typical costs for condo disclosures: